-Easy and delicious sugar seared salmon, served with wilted baby bok choy and a coconut lime sauce.
+Easy and delicious lime and coconut salmon, served with wilted baby bok choy and a coconut lime sauce.
 Ready in less than 30 minutes, too!

-This Sugar Seared Salmon with Coconut Lime Sauce is one of my favourite easy weeknight meals.
+This lovely salmon with coconut lime sauce is one of my favourite, easy weeknight meals.
 It’s such a pretty dish, a great way to enjoy always healthy salmon and greens and with a touch of saucy indulgence from the flavourful coconut lime sauce.

 Perhaps best of all?
-This sugar seared salmon dish cooks up in one skillet and is ready in less that 30 minutes!
+This coconut lime salmon dish cooks up in one skillet and is ready in less that 30 minutes!

 Don’t feel you need to use all of the sugar rub.
 You want an even, generous sprinkling on both sides of the salmon.
 I add to the top first, then place in the skillet top side down.
 While they are cooking, you can sprinkle the other side before flipping.

-Speaking of the sauce, it is probably best described as a “little goes a long way” sauce, so you don’t need to put a ton in the bottom of the bowl (unless you want too, of course :).
+The lovely coconut lime sauce is probably best described as a “little goes a long way” sauce, so you don’t need to put a ton in the bottom of the bowl (unless you want to, of course :).
 You may have left-over sauce.
 It should freeze, if you’d like to save it for a future meal.